Child Disability Payment decision making guide

 - how and by when any evidence or submissions need to be provided

-The First-tier Tribunal can also decide if the evidence or submissions should be (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(1)(e)):
+The First-tier Tribunal can also decide if the evidence or submissions should be (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(1)(e)):

 - made orally at a hearing